MDmubarak786/whatsapp-clone/README.md

 ```

-👋 ❤️This is Flutter application . clone of whatsapp.
+👋 ❤️This is Flutter application.

+🟢 clone of whatsapp.

-🟢 In this app , I added messages like marvel actor and actress if make some conversations.
+🟢 In this app ,I added messages like marvel actor and actress if make some conversations.

-🟢 added camers access , chat , status , and then calls page.
+🟢 added camers access,chat,status,and then calls page.

 🟢 I added one man photo like both hands are joined together .

-🟢 He is superstar of Indian Cinema .
+🟢 He is superstar of Indian Cinema.

 🟢 If you don't know means just search on google he will come at there.